Guanxin1112/DISCM-code/README.txt

-The project "DISCM-code" is created for the paper "Estimation and Inference for Dynamic Single-Index" submitted to Statistica Sinica.
+The project "DISCM-code" is created for the paper "Estimation and Inference for Dynamic Single-Index Varying-Coefficient Models" submitted to Statistica Sinica.

 This repository includes codes for two simulation studies in the Manuscript, and one simulation study in the Supplementary materials.